frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ![bravo](https://media4.giphy.com/media/mGK1g88HZRa2FlKGbz/giphy.gif?cid=790b76115969c173099367a0b4034bcaa04fca45c56fe147&rid=giphy.gif&ct=g)

 Congratulations, you found your ideal laptop :clap:

 Now to get your hands on it, at the best price, you should check:
-- second-hand platforms (who knows, you might be surprised by our brand-new a refurbished product might look, and it's cheaper!)
+- second-hand platforms (e.g. [BackMarket](https://www.backmarket.fr/)): you might be surprised by how brand-new a refurbished product might look, and it's cheaper!
 - manufacturer website (e.g. Dell, Acer, Asus, Apple, HP, Lenovo, Razer, etc.)
 - your favorite tech product store's website
-- searching for that model on a search engine (yes, really do, you might be able to save a lot with a deal that you missed)
+- searching for that model on a search engine (yes, please do, you might be able to save a lot with a deal that you missed)

 {% include alert.html text="For each laptop model, there might be multiple manufacturer configurations.
 Ensure that your selection is the same as the one you just benchmarked (or at least as favorable), including the keyboard layout." %}